kdmayer/nasa-power-api/README.md

     # Format: YYYYMMDD
     end_date: 20210101

-Hit run to save the respective .csv file in the projects data directory.
+Hit run to save the respective .csv file in the project's data directory.